-- 6.33 The access to the application site Greengates is more 'exposed' than the Oak Tree Farm sites on account of the application sites location at the northern end of Long Lane, however the impact from the road is broadly similar.
-The site is screened from Lenham Road by a close-boarded fence around the site as well as the vegetation along Lenham Road which means that the site has little visual impact.
-Only the tops of the mobile homes are visible from Lenham Road and the main views are restricted to the site entrance. - 6.34 The mobile home included with the current application is a single storey building with, a shallow gable ended roof.
-It is 12.5m in length and 3m in height, clad in grey weather boarding with 'slate' coloured roof tiles, similar to other mobiles found in the area.
-In the specific context of other surrounding Gypsy sites, the appearance of the mobile will not appear incongruous in terms of scale and design.
-The additional buildings i.e. the stable, shed and dog run would also not have a harmful impact when viewed in the context of the application site.
-These are all timber buildings and these types of buildings are often found on Gypsy and Traveller sites, they do not have a harmful visual impact.
+- 6.35 The access to 'Land Adjoining Greengates' is less exposed than 'Oak Tree Farm' on the distance from the roadside and this site has less of an impact upon Lenham Road.
+The site is screened from Lenham Road by the close-boarded fence around the site as well as the vegetation along Lenham Road and the neighbouring Gypsy and traveller sites closer to Lenham Road which means that the site has little visual effect for the most part, only the tops of the mobile homes are visible from Lenham Road when standing immediately at the northern end of Long Lane (the access road). - 6.36 The mobile home itself is a single storey building with, a shallow gable ended roof.
+It is 3.6m in width, 12.2m in length and 2.5m high with a timber clad exterior with clay coloured roof tiles.
+In the specific context of other surrounding Gypsy sites, the appearance of the mobile is unlikely to appear incongruous in terms of scale and design.
+It is not assessed that the additional buildings i.e. the utility building would have a harmful impact when viewed in the context of the application site.
+These types of buildings are often found on Gypsy and Traveller sites, they do not have a harmful visual impact.